reillysiemens/tuckersiemens.com/content/posts/announcing-layabout.md

    annotations, f-strings, better destructuring assignment, etc.
 2. I didn't want to limit myself to the least common denominator by worrying about backwards compatibility.
 3. [2020] is fast approaching, folks.
 Use Python 3 already.
+If you intend to keep Python as part of your stack you're rapidly running out of excuses not to modernize.

 I normally try to drink as little of the Object Oriented Kool-Aid as possible, so I tried a functional approach first, but keeping track of what was going on